Wes Montgomery Biography

 Wolf Marshall.
 Best of Wes Montgomery.
 Milwaukee, WI: Hal Leonard Corporation, 2001.

-Do you have anything to add for someone looking to learn about Wes Montgomery?
+Do you have any questions about this Wes Montgomery biography?
 Post your thoughts in the comments section below.